 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on reportable segment profit/(loss), which is a measure of adjusted profit/(loss) before tax.
-The adjusted profit/ loss before tax is measured consistently with the Group's profit before tax except interest income and finance costs.
+The adjusted profit/ (loss) before tax is measured consistently with the Group's profit before tax except interest income and finance costs.

-Segment assets exclude deferred tax assets, cash and cash equivalents and long-term equity investments as these assets are managed on a group basis.
+Segment assets exclude deferred tax assets, term deposits, pledged deposits and cash and cash equivalents as these assets are managed on a group basis.